cybercongress/cybercongress/ecosystem/donations/Open Program.md

 **The program**

 Our goal is for the game to succeed.
-1) For the sake of the distribution and the development of the protocol
+- For the sake of the distribution and the development of the protocol
-2) To be able to fund cyber~Congress via [proposals and incentives](https://github.com/cybercongress/congress#values).
+- To be able to fund cyber~Congress via [proposals and incentives](https://github.com/cybercongress/congress#values).

 To achieve our goals we want to propose an open and a fair referral program to help us to achieve the goal of 600k ATOM during the donation round.
+To achieve this we will offer 2 types of rewards:

-To achieve this we will offer 2 types of rewards to each of the groups described in the table below.
+- 10% fix in ATOM for each referred transactions
-1) 10% fix in ATOM for each referred transactions
+- A **possible** extra in CYB tokens via proposals from the community pool

-2) A **possible** add-on in CYB tokens via proposals from the community pool
+We outline the following groups for participating in the program:

 |GROUP TYPE | % of REWARD | DESCRIPTION |
 |:----------|:-------------:|:------|